 - Positioning and Wireless products

-u‑blox develops and sells GPS/GNSS chips and modules, and wireless modules which are used in automotive, industrial and consumer applications.
-Revenue was CHF 218.9 million for 2013 as compared to CHF 171.1 million in 2012.
+u‑blox develops and sells chips and modules for positioning and wireless connectivity that are used in automotive, industrial and consumer applications.
+Revenue was CHF 269.8 million for 2014 as compared to CHF 218.9 million in 2013.

 - Wireless services

-u‑blox also offers wireless communication technology services in terms of reference designs and software, an activity which was reinforced by the acquisitions in 2012 of Cognovo Ltd. and 4M Wireless Ltd. In 2013, revenue for Wireless services was CHF 18.9 million compared to CHF 14.4 million in 2012 (including intra‑group revenue).
+u‑blox also offers Wireless communication technology services in terms of reference designs and software.
+In 2014, revenue for Wireless services was CHF 24.1 million compared to CHF 18.9 million in 2013 (including intra‑group revenue).

 Increased gross profit